therealexpertai/nlapi-python/README.md

 <img style="float: right;" src="https://docs.expert.ai/logo.png" width="150px">

 # expert.ai Natural Language API for Python

-Python client for the expert.ai Natural Language API leverage Natural Language understanding for your Python apps.
+Python client for the expert.ai Natural Language APIs adds Natural Language understanding capabilities to your Python apps.
-You can use either the [cloud API interface](https://docs.expert.ai/nlapi/v2) or the [Edge API interface](https://docs.expert.ai/nlapi/v2).
-Either way you have to create a [developer account](https://developer.expert.ai/ui) on expert.ai.
+The client can use either the Cloud based [Natural Language API](https://docs.expert.ai/nlapi/latest/) or a local instance of [Edge NL API](https://docs.expert.ai/edgenlapi/latest/).

 ## Installation (development)

-You can use pip to install the library:
+You can use `pip` to install the library:

 ```bash
 $ pip install expertai-nlapi
 ```

 ## Installation (contributor)